Skip to main content

 How to make a downsizer contribution

-1. make sure your super fund accepts downsizer contributions
+1. Check your super fund accepts downsizer contributions.

-4. fill out the ATO’s downsizer form or get a form from your super fund
+4. Complete the ATO’s downsizer form or get a form from your super fund.

-5. give the form to your super fund before or when you make the contribution
+5. Give the form to your super fund before you contribute, or at the same time.

-6. make the contribution within 90 days of receiving the money from the sale
+6. Make the contribution within 90 days of getting the sale money.

-You can split your downsizer contribution between super funds.
-Each contribution needs a separate form.
+You can split your downsizer contribution across super funds.
+You need a separate form for each contribution.

-See the full eligibility details and detailed guidance to make downsizer contributions on the ATO website.
+The ATO has more information on eligibility and detailed guidance on making downsizer contributions on the ATO website.

 Will a downsizer contribution affect my age pension?